Committee (2nd Day)

 Amendment 34 suggests that a landlord or agent should refund the holding deposit only if the tenant “knowingly” provides false or misleading information.
 Again, I am afraid I cannot accept such an amendment, although I appreciate the spirit in which it was moved.
 Requiring the landlord to refund the holding deposit in these situations would be near-impossible because the landlord is unlikely to have the necessary evidence to prove whether a tenant has done something knowingly.
 It would simply be one party’s word against the other.
 Given that the landlord is liable for a significant financial fine, we believe that the inclusion of a “knowingly” test is more likely to lead to them taking a risk-averse approach, which would not help tenants.
 I firmly believe that the approach set out in the Bill with respect to holding deposits is the fairest to both landlords and tenants.

 As I have said, I recognise the desire expressed by noble Lords for greater transparency regarding the treatment of holding deposits; I have previously indicated that I will look at that.
 I understand the rationale behind Amendments 36 and 37.
 Without a commitment on where we will end up, I am happy to look at this issue ahead of Report.
 I appreciate the valuable points made during the debate on these amendments and the importance for tenants of understanding how their holding deposit is handled and why it may not be returned.
 That seems entirely fair.
-I have listened to noble Lords’ concerns on these issues and will be happy to return to them at Report.
+I have listened to noble Lords’ concerns on these issues and will be happy to return to them on Report.
 I listened to the point made by the noble Lord, Lord Kennedy, and the points made by the noble Baroness, Lady Thornhill, on Amendment 37 in relation to sight of the agreement ahead of entering into it.
 Again, that seems to have some strength in it and I am happy to look at it.

 I should say that we are making great progress; I believe that noble Lords who have looked at the guidance notes will acknowledge that.
 The notes, which will set out the procedures for, and the rights and obligations of, landlords and agents will provide great assistance in this area.
 That will support tenants in understanding how to seek appropriate redress if they are dissatisfied, including through provision of draft letters to help tenants raise concerns with their landlords and agents around the treatment of their holding deposit.
 As I have indicated, I am very happy that noble Lords from around the Committee should engage in this process with officials to help us to clarify points made in the guidance notes to improve them in the interests of landlords and tenants.
 I acknowledge that we have made some important strides in the process of making sure it is much more lucid and transparent, and less riddled with jargon.